Pregnancy SmartSiteTM

 Outlook (Prognosis)

 After you go home, your child may develop a blockage in the intestines (bowel obstruction) due to a kink or scar in the intestines.
-The health care provider can tell you how this will be treated.
+Your provider can tell you what to look for, and if it develops how this will be treated, which can need additional surgery.

 Most of the time, gastroschisis can be corrected with one or two surgeries.
-How well your baby does will depend on how much damage there was to the intestine.
+How well your baby does will depend on how much damage there was to the intestine, and how large the defect in the abdominal wall was.

 After recovering from surgery, most children with gastroschisis do very well and live normal lives.
 Most babies who are born with gastroschisis do not have any other birth defects.